gameap/gameap.github.io/en/auto_install.md

 hidden: true
 ---

-* This will become a table of contents (this text will be scraped).
-{:toc}
+> !
 This page is outdated, please use one of the following up-to-date guides:
 * [Installation on Linux](/en/install/install_on_linux.html)
 * [Installation on Windows](/en/install/install_on_windows.html)

+---

+* This will become a table of contents (this text will be scraped).
+{:toc}

 Fully automatic installation.
 You need to run the script, it will automatically install the packages